ojobabs/Data-Science-Cookbook/Geo-Spatial-Analysis/ArcPy/Map-Automation.md

 A layout is a white page of pager where you can put multiple layers to create your final map.
 You can add multiple layouts to your project and each layout can include multiple maps.

-There are formats that can be applyi
+There are formats that can be applied to multipple layouts too.